JeromeOfStridon/RegexBuilder/readme.md

 - Regex as code :
 	you can comment your code to explain the way you created the regex rule by rule readable methods enabling you to read instead of decode the regex
-- Guidance :
-	Every object are accessible through the factory, no need to look for other classes

 - Intuitive :
 	beXXX sets the configuration of each object any, unique, some, between, exactly, optional, none ?
-- Clean code :
-	Agent style code, so that you can pipe your different methods
 - Regex optimizer included :
 	Created to try to simplify your regex as much as possible
-- Parser :
-	Alpha version parser included, so that you can transform your
-- Re-use :
-	You can build parts of regex, and use them in different regex, or use the same part multiple times in one single regex

-Concepts not implemented yet:
-- Class intersections
--

-To do :
-- Implement classic regex into library
-- Debug current regex

 - Use within instead of between
-- find a word for exactly
 - think about using beXXX =>
 	- beNegativeLookaheadGroup
 	- beSequential / beAlternative